OnlyDeLtA/HostsEdit/README.md

 <img align="center" src="https://i.imgur.com/yW6WR9S.png">

-HostEdit is a command line utility for editing Windows HOSTS file. it can edit(add/remove) single entry in host file.
-HostEdit also supports adding/removing mutiple hosts file entries reading from text file.
-HostEdit is written in Delphi, Compiled using Embarcadero's Delphi 10.3.
+HostEdit is a command line utility for editing Windows HOSTS file. it can be used to edit(add/remove) single or multiple entries in hosts file. it also has some additional features as creating hosts backup, restoring it to Windows default, and changing attribute of hosts file.
+HostEdit is written in Delphi, Compiled using Embarcadero's Delphi 10.3.3.

 <b>Features:</b>